 As Jeff Bezos recounted back in 2006, “many of the important decisions we make at Amazon.com can be made with data.
 There is a right answer or a wrong answer, a better answer or a worse answer, and math tells us which is which.
 These are our favorite kinds of decisions.”

 Where retail stores would focus either on lowering prices or customer experience.
-Amazon obsessed on both.
+Amazon is obsessed with both.

 Amazon turned to quantitative analysis each time it had to make critical operating decisions related to the business.